-Component Type Description

-aus_command table Stores a list of prioritized UPDATE STATISTICS statements that are scheduled to be run, and the results of those statements after they are run.
-The aus cmd state column indicates the status

-of each UPDATE STATISTICS statement:

-• P = Pending

-• I = In progress

-• E = Error

-• C = Complete without errors

-If the command status is E, the associated SQL error code is listed in the aus_cmd_err_sql column and the associated ISAM error code is listed in the aus_cmd_err_isam column.
+Component Type Description aus_command table Stores a list of prioritized UPDATE STATISTICS statements that are scheduled to be run, and the results of those statements after they are run.
+The aus_cmd_state column indicates the status of each UPDATE STATISTICS statement: • P = Pending • I = In progress • E = Error • C = Complete without errors If the command status is E, the associated SQL error code is listed in the aus_cmd_err_sql column and the associated ISAM error code is listed in the aus_cmd_err_isam column.
+The aus_cmd_runtime shows the time that is elapsed for the update statistics command to complete.
+The aus_cmd_time shows the start time for the update statistics command.
 Auto Update Statistics Refresh task Runs the prepared UPDATE STATISTICS statements on Saturdays and Sundays between 1:00 AM and 5:00 AM.

-Defined in the ph_task table.

-expiration policies thresholds Define the criteria for when to update statistics.

-Defined in the ph_threshold table.

-aus_cmd_comp view Shows information from the aus_command table about UPDATE STATISTICS statements that were run successfully.

-aus_cmd_list view Shows information from the aus_command table about UPDATE STATISTICS statements that are scheduled to be run.
+Defined in the ph_task table. expiration policies thresholds Define the criteria for when to update statistics.
+Defined in the ph_threshold table. aus_cmd_comp view Shows information from the aus_command table about UPDATE STATISTICS statements that were run successfully. aus_cmd_list view Shows information from the aus_command table about UPDATE STATISTICS statements that are scheduled to be run.